Tensor decomposition

-Preliminary Definitions and Notation
+Notation

 This section introduces basic notations and operations that are widely used in the field.
-A summary of symbols that we use through the whole thesis can be found in the table.

 Introduction

 A multi-way graph with K perspectives is a collection of K matrices ${X_1,X_2.....X_K}$ with dimensions I × J (where I, J are the number of nodes).
 This collection of matrices is naturally represented as a tensor X of size I × J × K. In order to avoid overloading the term “dimension”, we call an I × J × K tensor a three “mode” tensor, where “modes” are the numbers of indices used to index the tensor.